ILeftHogwarts/TaskBoardSystem/README.md

 TODO
 =====

-On shutdown event and close db connection
++ On shutdown event and close db connection
-Tests with mocked data(in memory database and clear data ) Config files and environment variables structure Serializer mixin
+Tests with mocked data (in memory database and clear data) Config files and environment variables structure and move credentials to env variables Serializer mixin
 Validation mixin
 Check flake8
-Check if there is another way to set up db layer
+Check if there is another way to set up db layer(kinda weird to hold db_session in open scope) Swagger